Christmas lights today, (source: mrchristian) and 1929, (source: winterbos)

 December 4, 1930, Winnipeg Tribune

 The downtown decorations would not return in 1930.
-Due to drought conditions brought about by the lack of summer rain, there was a power shortage that winter.
-City Hydro actually announced restrictions on the use of Christmas lighting.
+This was due to drought conditions brought about by the lack of summer rain that caused a power shortage.
+Winnipeg Hydro announced restrictions on all Christmas lights.
 They were only allowed from December 24th to January 2nd, from dusk to midnight.

 The Board of Trade and Manitoba Electrical Association did, however, repeat its campaign of awarding prizes to the best decorated store windows and homes.

-The downtown street decorations were back in 1931.
-As as the Depression wore on, though, business owners had less money to spend on such things.
-In 1933 the Board of Trade announced that it wasn't going to pursue the program due to the lack of support expressed by its members.
+The downtown street decorations returned in 1931, but as the Depression wore on business owners had less money to spend on such things.
+In 1933, the Board of Trade announced that it was dropping its sponsorship of the program.

 No comments: